The-Balance-FFXIV/balance-static/content/jobs/tanks/gunbreaker/basic-guide.md

 ## Gnashing Fang Combo & Continuation

 Here we will discuss two things: The Gnashing Fang Combo and Continuation.

-Your Gnashing Fang combo is a combo containing three high potency weaponskills that can only be used every 30s and require 1 cart to start the combo.
+Your Gnashing Fang combo is a combo containing three high potency weaponskills that can only be used every 30s and require one Cartridge to start the combo.
 This is pretty much your burst window’s core and is further complemented by No Mercy every 60s.
 Upon using your Gnashing Fang attack you’ll begin your combo while activating Continuation:

 ![Continuation](/img/jobs/gnb/image60.png "Continuation")

 Continuation is a follow up off-GCD hit for each of the above abilities that you use directly after each GCD.
 This is where Gunbreaker’s fast pace comes in, as you have these quick succession hits following your big hitters - think of every activation as a one-two punch.
-You will be required to get Gunbreaker to Lvl.
-70 to gain these abilities.
+You will be required to get Gunbreaker to level 70 to gain these abilities.

 **Gnashing Fang** will turn into **Savage Claw** and then into **Wicked Talon**, while your Continuation button will change from **Jugular Rip** to **Abdomen Tear** to **Eye Gouge.**

-Upon reaching Lvl.
-86 you will get Enhanced Continuation, which grants Continuation to Burst Strike, giving you access to **Hypervelocity**.
+Upon reaching level 86 you will get Enhanced Continuation, which grants Continuation to Burst Strike, giving you access to **Hypervelocity**.

 **What does a Gnashing Fang Combo look like?**
 Since Gnashing Fang is **30s** and No Mercy is **60s**.
-Every 2nd Gnashing Fang Combo will be without No Mercy.
+Every second Gnashing Fang Combo will be without No Mercy.
 As a result it’s not as strong but not as busy.
-However it still requires **1 cart** to use.
+However it still requires **one Cartridge** to use.
 Blasting Zone is also 30s so we want to keep Gnashing Fang and Blasting Zone together since they’ll both line up with No Mercy at 60s.
 This is a standard Gnashing Fang outside of No Mercy.
 We’ll take a look at the full No Mercy window further on in the guide.

 ![](/img/jobs/gnb/alt.png)